Akuli/oomph/docs/implicit-conversions.md

 Implicit conversion rules are applied in these situations (and more is planned):
 - Arguments of all calls, including functions, methods, `new`, and so on.
+- Variable assignments (but not `let` statements;
+    they use the type of the value as the type of the variable, with no conversions).
 - The value of a `return` statement.
 - The operators `==`, `!=`, `<`, `>`, `<=`, `>=`, `+`, `-`, `*` and `/`
     attempt converting their left side to have the type of the right side,